Abdul-Rahmann/Abdul-Rahmann/README.md

 ## 🎯 About Me

-Data Scientist with **2+ years building production ML systems** at Morgan Stanley and Brilliant Automation.
-Experience spans high-performance financial systems, predictive maintenance pipelines, and scalable data engineering.
-Recent Master's graduate from UBC combining statistical modeling, machine learning, and cloud infrastructure to deliver end-to-end solutions that run in production.
+Data Scientist with **2+ years building production systems** at Morgan Stanley and Brilliant Automation.
+Experience spans predictive modeling, statistical analysis, and data pipeline architecture.
+Recent Master's graduate from UBC combining machine learning, data engineering, and cloud infrastructure to deliver scalable solutions that run in production.

 **What I do:**
-- 🔧 Build production data pipelines with Airflow, dbt, and Snowflake
+- 📊 Build predictive models with scikit-learn, PyTorch, TensorFlow, and XGBoost
-- 🤖 Deploy ML models and RAG systems with LangChain, GPT-4, and MLflow
+- 🔧 Design data pipelines with Airflow, dbt, and Snowflake
-- 📊 Design scalable architectures on AWS with Docker and CI/CD
+- 🗄️ Implement data architectures with PostgreSQL, MySQL, and cloud warehouses
-- 📈 Perform statistical analysis, A/B testing, and causal inference
+- 🤖 Deploy ML systems with LangChain, MLflow, and Docker

-🔍 **Actively seeking:** Data Scientist and ML Engineer roles in Canada
+- 📈 Perform statistical analysis, A/B testing, and experimental design

-💼 **Authorized to work in Canada** | Available for immediate opportunities
+🔍 **Actively seeking:** Data Scientist, Data Engineer, or Data Analyst roles in Canada

 ---